 Finally, save your credentials by clicking "Set" at the bottom of the pane.

 If node-wide and network-wide credentials need to be overwritten for a device, you can do so by using the following procedure:

-- Select the device in the object table
+- Select the device in the discovery table

 - In the drop-down menu in the details pane, select "General"

 - Specify the access credentials for this device